yuyatinnefeld/microservice-kiosk/README.md

-# MultiMesh
+# Microservice Kiosk 🍬
-Welcome to the MultiMesh project!
-This repository provides a comprehensive setup for deploying a multi-cluster environment with service mesh capabilities.
+Welcome to the Microservice Kiosk project!
+This repository is a hands-on exploration of modern cloud-native technologies, including ArgoCD, Istio as a service mesh, HashiCorp Vault, Terraform, Google Cloud Platform (GCP), and more.
+The goal is to deepen understanding and practical experience with these tools in a microservices architecture.

 ## Table of Contents
 - [Cluster Setup](cluster/README.md)
 - [ArgoCD Deployment](argocd/README.md)